-Despite having similar names and being adjacent in your neck, the parathyroid glands and the thyroid are very different.
+Despite having similar names and being adjacent in your neck, the parathyroid glands and the thyroid are different organs.
 PTH helps regulate the levels of calcium, vitamin D, and phosphorus in your bones and blood.

-Some people with this condition don’t experience any symptoms and don’t need treatment.
-Others have mild or severe symptoms that might require surgery.
+Some people with this condition do not experience any symptoms and may not need treatment.
+Others have mild or severe symptoms that may require surgery.

 In hyperparathyroidism, one or more of your parathyroid glands becomes overactive and makes excess PTH.
-This could be caused by a tumor, gland enlargement, or other structural problems of the parathyroid glands.
+This could be due to a tumor, gland enlargement, or other structural problems of the parathyroid glands.

 - have certain inherited disorders that affect several glands throughout the body, such as multiple endocrine neoplasia